mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/charts.md

 {:id="ChartData2D.RemoveEntry" class="method"} <i/> RemoveEntry(*x*{:.text},*y*{:.text})
 : Removes an entry with the specified x and y value, provided it exists.
  See [`AddEntry`](#ChartData2D.AddEntry) for an explanation of the valid entry values.

+## Trendline  {#Trendline}

+The Trendline component can be used to visualize the trend of a data series represented by a ChartData2D component.
+It must be added to a Chart component.
+To associate a ChartData2D instance, either set the ChartData property in the design view of the app or use the setter block.
+The Trendline will update automatically if its associated ChartData2D is changed.

+### Properties  {#Trendline-Properties}

+{:.properties}

+{:id="Trendline.ChartData" .component .wo} *ChartData* : The data series for which to compute the line of best fit.

+{:id="Trendline.Color" .color} *Color*
+: The color of the line of best fit.

+{:id="Trendline.CorrelationCoefficient" .number .ro .bo} *CorrelationCoefficient* : The correlation coefficient of the trendline to the data.

+{:id="Trendline.Extend" .boolean} *Extend*
+: Whether to extend the line of best fit beyond the data.

+{:id="Trendline.LinearCoefficient" .number .ro .bo} *LinearCoefficient* : The coefficient of the linear term in the trendline.

+{:id="Trendline.Model" .com.google.appinventor.components.common.BestFitModelEnum} *Model*
+: The model to use for the line of best fit.

+{:id="Trendline.Predictions" .list .ro .bo} *Predictions* : The predictions for the trendline.

+{:id="Trendline.QuadraticCoefficient" .number .ro .bo} *QuadraticCoefficient* : The coefficient of the quadratic term in the trendline, if any.

+{:id="Trendline.RSquared" .number .ro .bo} *RSquared* : The r-squared coefficient of determination for the trendline.

+{:id="Trendline.Results" .dictionary .ro .bo} *Results* : Obtain a copy of the most recent values computed by the line of best fit.

+{:id="Trendline.StrokeStyle" .com.google.appinventor.components.common.StrokeStyleEnum} *StrokeStyle*
+: The style of the best fit line.

+{:id="Trendline.StrokeWidth" .number} *StrokeWidth*
+: The width of the best fit line.

+{:id="Trendline.Visible" .boolean} *Visible*
+: Whether the line of best fit is visible.

+{:id="Trendline.XIntercepts" .any .ro .bo} *XIntercepts* : The X-intercepts of the trendline (where the line crosses the X-axis), if any.
+Possible values are NaN (no intercept), a single value (one intercept), or a list of values.

+{:id="Trendline.YIntercept" .number .ro .bo} *YIntercept* : The Y-intercept of the trendline (constant term).

+### Events  {#Trendline-Events}

+{:.events}

+{:id="Trendline.Updated"} Updated(*results*{:.dictionary})
+: Event indicating that the line of best fit has been updated.

+### Methods  {#Trendline-Methods}

+{:.methods}

+{:id="Trendline.GetResultValue" class="method returns any"} <i/> GetResultValue(*value*{:.text})
+: Get the field of the most recent values computed by the line of best fit.
+The available values vary based on the model used.
+For example, a linear model will have slope and Yintercept fields whereas a quadratic model will have x^2, slope, and intercept fields.